People

 Dr. Talavera-Garza is an Assistant Professor of Psychological Science at UTRGV.
 Dr. Talavera-Garza received a Ph.D. in Community Psychology from The University of Texas at Austin and a B.A. in Psychology from The University of Texas at Austin.
 Dr. Talavera-Garza’s research focuses on the intersection between behavioral and physical health issues among older Latino/a adults.
 Currently, Dr. Talavera-Garza is the PI on a grant awarded by the RGV Alzheimer’s Disease Resource Center for Minority Aging Research, and a Co-I on an NIDCR UG3 grant to develop a one-session culturally-appropriate treatment for dental phobia in youth.

 Katelyn Villa is a Research Associate III at UTRGV.
 Ms. Villa received an M.S. and B.A. in Exercise Physiology from The University of Mary Hardin-Baylor.
-Ms. Villa serves as a Project Director for an R01 research grant awarded by the National Institute of Dental and Craniofacial Research (NIDCR).
+Ms. Villa serves as a Project Director for an R01 research grant and a UG3 reserach grant awarded by the National Institute of Dental and Craniofacial Research (NIDCR).
 Ms. Villa has a demonstrated history of working within the higher education and clinical research industries.
 Her previous work experience includes research in topics such as exercise physiology, treatment-resistant depression, suicide behavior, stroke, and neuroscience.

 Office: EACSB 1.124KPhone: (956) 665-3304